 4890 Etiwanda Ave., Rancho Cucamonga, CA 91739

 The North Etiwanda Preserve is a 1200-acre habitat preservation area.
-The Preserve is a wonderful place for families to explore.
-Hike along the trails and you’ll find interpretive informational panels providing information on the local flora and fauna, geological formation, land use history, and more.
-The main trail is about 3.3 miles long.
-It’s open daily from sunrise to sunset.
+The preserve is a wonderful place for families to explore.
+Hike along the trails and you’ll find interpretive informational panels providing information on the local flora and fauna, geological formations, land-use history, and more.
+The main trail is about 3.3 miles long and it’s open daily from sunrise to sunset.

 House of Play “HOP” Indoor Playground